 It is impossible to have interests entirely in algebraic geometry, because algebraic geometry is too big.
 In my case, some of what I do could be described as number theory, and a few bits could be described as topology, algebra, complex analysis or even (this always surprises me) computer science.

 My mathematics research page carries a list of my papers.
 It also tells you about my research students, past and present.

 I teach one or two courses a year, depending on how big they are.
 They are usually algebra, number theory or geometry.
 Teaching is fun, but unfortunately it is associated with other things, such as exams, which are no fun for anybody.
 Exams are the worst way of finding out how a student has progressed, except for all those other ways that have been tried from time to time.

 My teaching page carries a list of my teaching, with links to some possibly still useful web pages.

 I do various other things that are difficult to classify but are related to my job.

-In 2020, Bath will host LMS Prospects in Mathematics.
-I am one of the organisers.
+In 2020, Bath hosted LMS Prospects in Mathematics: online in the end, of course.
+I was one of the organisers.

-In 2022, it is planned that Bath will host the British Mathematical Colloquium.
-I am one of the organisers.
+In 2023, Bath hosted the British Mathematical Colloquium.
+I was one of the organisers.

-I am a co-I on the EPSRC-administered, GCRF-funded project EP/T001968/1 entitled Capacity building in Africa via technology-driven research in algebraic and arithmetic geometry.
-This is part of the wider Abram Gannibal Project, which aims to assist the development of high-level mathematics in Africa.
+I was a co-I on the EPSRC-administered, GCRF-funded project EP/T001968/1 entitled Capacity building in Africa via technology-driven research in algebraic and arithmetic geometry.
+The planned activities involved travel to and from Africa in 2020 and 2021, so they were wiped out, but this is one part of the wider Abram Gannibal Project, which aims to assist the development of high-level mathematics in Africa.
 The actual development must, of course, be done by Africans.